bitrise-io/devcenter/_articles/en/getting-started/getting-started-with-ionic-cordova-apps.md

 Before deploying your app to any marketplace you need to generate a codesigned .ipa and/or APK so make sure you perform these steps:

-1. Add the **Cordova archive** or the **Ionic archive** step to your workflow.
-(Note that if you're building for both iOS and Android in one project, and either of your apps fails, the whole **Cordova archive/Ionic archive** Step will fail.)
+1. Add the **Cordova archive** or the **Ionic archive** Step to your Workflow.

+   Note that if you're building for both iOS and Android in one project, and either of your apps fails, the whole **Cordova archive/Ionic archive** Step will fail.
 2. Fill in the required inputs.
    * The **Platform** input needs to be set to **device**.
    * The **Build command configuration** input must match the **Build configuration** input of the **Generate cordova build configuration** Step.

-   The archive Step must come after the **Generate cordova build configuration** Step in the workflow.
+   The archive Step must come after the **Generate cordova build configuration** Step in the Workflow.

 ![](/img/cordova-archive-1.png)

-Now that we're ready for deployment, let's see how to publish your iOS and Android projects by adding deployment Steps to your workflow!
+Now that we're ready for deployment, let's see how to publish your iOS and Android apps by adding deployment Steps to your workflow!

 ### Deploying to App Store Connect

-1. Add the **Deploy to iTunes Connect - Application Loader** Step to your workflow, after the **Cordova archive** or **Ionic archive** Steps but preferably before the **Deploy to Bitrise.io - Apps, Logs, Artifacts** Step.
+1. Add the **Deploy to iTunes Connect - Application Loader** Step to your Workflow, after the **Cordova archive** or **Ionic archive** Steps but preferably before the **Deploy to Bitrise.io - Apps, Logs, Artifacts** Step.
 2. Provide your Apple credentials in the **Deploy to iTunes Connect - Application Loader** Step.

    The Step will need your:
    * Apple ID.
-   * password or, if you use two-factor authentication on iTunes Connect, your application password.
+   * Password or, if you use two-factor authentication on iTunes Connect, your application password.

    Don’t worry, the password will not be visible in the logs or exposed - [that’s why it is marked SENSITIVE](/builds/env-vars-secret-env-vars#about-secrets).